Offering a Helping Hand through the Difficult Times...

-Rebecca Davis LMSW is a licensed Master Social Worker with seven years of experience in social services working with diverse populations within Albuquerque, New Mexico.
+Rebecca Davis LCSW is a licensed Master Social Worker with seven years of experience in social services working with diverse populations within Albuquerque, New Mexico.
 She received her Bachelors degree in Psychology from the University of New Mexico and her Master's degree in Clinical Social Work from New Mexico Highlands University.
 Rebecca has extensive experience in working with children and at-risk youth.
 She has a passion for assisting individuals in connecting mind and body while discovering their own unique way of navigating life and healing trauma.
 She currently provides individual, couples and family therapy for all ages and demographics.

 Keahi Souza, LMSW

 Keahi is a graduate of University of Hawaii for his Psychology Degree, and of New Mexico Highlands for his Masters Degree in Social Work.
 He has over 25 years of experience working with many different populations.
 He has also been a board member for many different associations including Children's Justice Act National Tribal Advisory Committee, Encuentro Latino National Institute on Family Violence, The Coalition to Stop Violence Against Native Women, and many more!
 Keahi also had the great honor of New Mexico Social Worker of the Year 2011.
 Keahi strives to help both individuals and communities with kindness and compassion.